Quality of Services

 We regularly audit our premises to make sure they are complying with legislation and best practice in relation to health and safety and food safety standards.
 We achieve good food safety awards and we’re proud to advertise the ratings we get from Environmental Health Officers who inspect our sites.

-Sick children should not attend their club.
+Sick children should not attend their service.
 Allowing sick children to attend can put other children and employees, at risk from cross infection.
-If a child is not well enough to attend school or is sent home from school, they should not attend their club.
-If your child has a bout of sickness or diarrhoea then they should not return to the club until 48 hours after the last bout.
+If a child is not well enough to attend school or is sent home from school, they should not attend their venue.
+If your child has a bout of sickness or diarrhoea then they should not return until 48 hours after the last bout.

 In the event that a child is ill at their club, parent/carers, or their emergency contact, will be notified to collect the child.
 Staff will explain the child’s illness to the parent/carer and ask them not to return until they have fully recovered.